build-on-aws/content/essentials/security/index.md

 ### Security Contacts

 Next, you should assign alternate security contacts to your account.
-The alternate security contact will receive security-related notifications, including notifications from the AWS Abuse Team.
+The alternate security contact will receive security-related notifications, including notifications from the AWS Trust & Safety team.
 You can learn more about the importance of setting this contact information early in your account setup in the blog post:[Update the alternate security contact across your AWS accounts for timely security notifications](https://aws.amazon.com/blogs/security/update-the-alternate-security-contact-across-your-aws-accounts-for-timely-security-notifications/).

 ### Region Control